mysteriumnetwork/documentation/content/userguide/index.md

 myst connection 0x6b3dfae79ef37495c84f8de590503f54d8a597ce
 ```

-This might sake a few seconds and after that you should see a message `[CONNECTED]`.
+This might take a few seconds and after that you should see a message `[CONNECTED]`.

 There is a possibility that the proposal you picked, cannot accept your connection
 in that case you should try and look for other proposals you can use.